Arizona lawmaker under fire after report of 1983 sex charges

-An Arizona lawmaker who received national attention last year for his remarks on race and immigration is under fire once again following a newspaper report that he was charged with sex offenses in 1983.
+An Arizona lawmaker who received national attention last year for his remarks on race and immigration was under fire once again Friday after a newspaper reported that he was charged with sex offenses in 1983.

-House Speaker Rusty Bowers said Friday that the reports of charges against Republican Rep. David Stringer "cast a shadow over the entire Legislature and his ability to be an effective leader."
+The Republican House speaker suggested Rep. David Stringer should consider quitting, while Gov. Doug Ducey told reporters he stands by his earlier call for the Prescott Republican to quit.
+Republican Rep. Kelly Townsend said Stringer should quit, adding that she plans to file an ethics complaint against him on Monday.

-Republican Gov. Doug Ducey told reporters he stands by his call last year for Stringer to resign.
-Republican Rep. Kelly Townsend said Stringer should quit and she'll file an ethics compliant on Monday.
+The Phoenix New Times reported the charges Friday based on a copy of the case history the newspaper obtained from the Circuit Court for Baltimore City in Maryland.
+Stringer's record was expunged, and a court official told the New Times the records should not have been released.
+The official, Maryland Judiciary spokeswoman Nadine Maeser, did not respond to an email from The Associated Press.

-The Phoenix New Times reported the charges based on a copy of the expunged case history the newspaper obtained from a court in Baltimore.
+Stringer did not respond to several requests for comment from the AP.

 Digital Access For Only $0.99